-- Note 1: Concurrently with the execution and delivery of the SPMA entered into between, Avenue, the Company and InvaGen Pharmaceuticals Inc. ("InvaGen") (together, the "SPMA Parties"), the SPMA Parties entered into a waiver agreement (the "Waiver Agreement"), pursuant to which the Company irrevocably waived its right to receive the annual dividend of Avenue's common shares under the terms of the Class A preferred stock and any fees, payments, reimbursements or other distributions under the management services agreement between the Company and Avenue and the Founders Agreement, for the period from the effective date of the Waiver Agreement to the termination of InvaGen's rights under the SPMA.
-Pursuant to the Waiver Agreement, immediately prior to the closing of the Merger Transaction contemplated under the SPMA, the Company will convert all of its preferred shares into common shares pursuant to the terms of the certificate of incorporation of Avenue, as amended from time to time.
-(See Note 4). - Note 2: In December 2019, Tamid discontinued development and terminated the related licenses and clinical trial agreements with the University of North Carolina at Chapel Hill for all three of its preclinical product candidates, effectively terminating their MSA with the Company.
+Note 1: Concurrently with the execution and delivery of the Avenue SPMA entered into among, Avenue, the Company and InvaGen Pharmaceuticals Inc. ("InvaGen") (together, the "SPMA Parties"), the SPMA Parties entered into a waiver agreement (the "Waiver Agreement"), pursuant to which the Company irrevocably waived its right to receive the annual dividend of Avenue's common shares under the terms of the Class A preferred stock and any fees, payments, reimbursements or other distributions under the management services agreement between the Company and Avenue and the Founders Agreement, for the period from the effective date of the Waiver Agreement to the termination of InvaGen's rights under the Avenue SPMA.
+Pursuant to the Waiver Agreement, immediately prior to the closing of the Merger Transaction contemplated under the Avenue SPMA, the Company will convert all of its preferred shares into common shares pursuant to the terms of the certificate of incorporation of Avenue, as amended from time to time.
+(See Note 4).